sofiia-samigulina/numberlink-java-full/README.md

+This project is not licensed for public or commercial use.
+It is itended for portfolio demonstration only.
+Please do not copy or reuse the code.

 NumberLink is a puzzle game implemented in Java.
 This project includes both console and web versions, several playable levels, and a scoring system.